How to Switch Home Insurance Providers

 When calculating your premiums, your insurer may ask for further information to assess the level of risk involved in covering you.
 This could include details about your claims history with previous insurers, whether there are any security features on your home (e.g. an alarm system) and whether there are overhanging trees close to your home.

 When applying for a new policy, it’s important to consider building costs, should part or all of your new home need to be rebuilt.
-Building costs have increased a lot recently, meaning the cost to replace your home may be more than what it was when you last renewed or took out cover.
+Building costs have increased a lot over the past few years, meaning the cost to replace your home may be more than what it was when you last renewed or took out cover.

 Also, it could help to disclose information relating to your home and work habits.
 For example, if you work from home, or are usually at home during the day for another reason, you may be able to negotiate a discount on your policy.